BikLab/MARS8180-EnvDataSci-Sp2026/Week1b-GACRC-overview.md

 ### Initial setup

+Please watch this Linux basics playlist before training if you are not already familiar with Linux: https://kaltura.uga.edu/playlist/dedicated/176125031/1_uwkiealj/

 Windows Users:
 * If you are connecting from a Windows computer, please download and install PuTTY.
 You can find detailed instructions on how to download and install PuTTY on your Windows computer at https://wiki.gacrc.uga.edu/wiki/How_to_Install_and_Configure_PuTTY